MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Using.md

   - `RequiredVersion` - Specifies an exact, required version of the module.
     This can't be used with the other Version keys.

+`Import-Module` and the `#requires` statement only import the module functions, aliases, and variables, as defined by the module.
+Classes and enumerations aren't imported.

-The `using module` statement imports classes from the root module (`ModuleToProcess`) of a script module or binary module.
-It does not consistently import classes defined in nested modules or classes defined in scripts that are dot-sourced into the module.
-Classes that you want to be available to users outside of the module should be defined in the root module.
+The `using module` statement imports classes and enumerations from the root module (`ModuleToProcess`) of a script module or binary module.
+It doesn't consistently import classes or enumerations defined in nested modules or in scripts that are dot-sourced into the root module.
+Define classes and enumerations that you want to be available to users outside of the module directly in the root module.

-During development of a script module, it is common to make changes to the code then load the new version of the module using `Import-Module` with the **Force** parameter.
-This works for changes to functions in the root module only. `Import-Module` does not reload any nested modules.
-Also, there is no way to load any updated classes.
+During development of a script module, it's common to make changes to the code then load the new version of the module using `Import-Module` with the **Force** parameter.
+This works for changes to functions in the root module only. `Import-Module` doesn't reload any nested modules.
+Also, there's no way to load any updated classes or enumerations.

-To ensure that you are running the latest version, you must unload the module using the `Remove-Module` cmdlet. `Remove-Module` removes the root module, all nested modules, and any classes defined in the modules.
-Then you can reload the module and the classes using `Import-Module` and the `using module` statement.
+To ensure that you're running the latest version, you must start a new session.
+Classes and enumerations defined in PowerShell and imported with a `using` statement can't be unloaded.

 ## Assembly syntax